 Apart from avoiding probate, the transfer on death deed also has these benefits:

 More than half of the states allow TOD or beneficiary deeds, and the list is growing.
-So if you don’t see your state below, you might still want to keep your eye on developments in this area.
-For example, you can check out the states that are currently considering enacting, or have recently enacted, their own version of the Uniform Real Property Transfer on Death Act (a model law allowing transfer on death deeds that individual states are free to adopt).
-The relevant state will be the state where you own real estate; if you reside in one state but own property in another, you’ll want to create a TOD deed for the state where your property is located.
+So if you don't see your state below, you might still want to keep your eye on developments in this area.
+The relevant state to check is the state where your property is located.

 These are the states that currently allow TOD deeds: